TimGuiteDiamond/eclip/README.md

 (with \_i if inverse phasing).
 This file must contain the characters "with CC " followed by a percentages, between the last 1000 and last 700 characters.
 Alternatively, it can contain the words "CC is less than zero - giving up".
 This is so that EP\_success can assign scores to the proteins for training.

+A diagram of this:

+  - MapDirectory
+      - ProteinName1.map
+      - ProteinName1_i.map
+      - ProteinName2.map
+      .
+      .
+      .

+  - EP\_phasing
+      - ProteinName1
+          - SpaceGroup
+              - ProteinName1.lst
+          'simple_xia2_to_shelxcde.log'
+      - ProteinName2
+      .
+      .
+      .

 The SQLite database must have a table called "**Phasing**", with collumn names:
 * pdb\_id\_id